-Higher current produces wider and deeper penetration into the workpiece.
+Higher currents produce wider and deeper penetration into the workpiece.

-Irrespective of which menu is displayed, the setting value for the current can always be changed.
+Irrespective of which menu is displayed, the set value for the current can always be changed.
 The value is displayed in the main menu or selection menu.

 Min current (Remote min)